Catrobat/LunaAndCatTutorialGame/README.md

 ## Merging

-The code producing the features listed above was merged with code written by Sefania Mak.Stefania Maks code is resposible for the feature that ensures that users are only able to acess a unit if they have sucessfully completed the previous unit.
+The code producing the features listed above was merged with code written by Sefania Mak.
+Stefania Maks code is resposible for the feature that ensures that users are only able to access a unit if they have sucessfully completed the previous unit.
 A revised version of the dialogue feature was added.
 It is the basis for the option of choosing different languages within the game.
 Stefania Mak also coded the activities.